News

 The oldest cotton fibers and boll fragments, dated from around 5000 B.C., were discovered in Mexico.
 In 5 B.C., the Greek historian Herodotus reported of a plant that “bore fleece.”
 Cotton has been worn in India and Egypt for over 5,000 years.
 Cotton was grown by Native Americans as early as 1500.
 In England in the 1700s, it was against the law to import or manufacture fabric made of cotton since it was a threat to the sheep and wool industry.

-American colonists were able to grow lots of cottons, but processing was difficult.
+American colonists were able to grow lots of cotton, but processing was difficult.
 It was not until the 1700s that the cotton industry flourished in the United States.
 It was then that Samuel Slater, an Englishman, built the first American cotton mill.
 These mills converted cotton fibers into yarn and cloth.

 In 1793, Eli Whitney developed the cotton gin, which mechanically separates the seed from the lint fiber.
 Whitney named his machine a “gin,” short for the word “engine.”
 Technology has improved over the past centuries making cotton growth and production much more efficient